cupy/cupy/docs/source/reference/interoperability.rst

 `MPI for Python (mpi4py) <https://mpi4py.readthedocs.io/en/latest/>`_ is a Python wrapper for the Message Passing Interface (MPI) libraries.

 MPI is the most widely used standard for high-performance inter-process communications.
-Recently several MPI vendors, including Open MPI and MVAPICH, have extended their support beyond the MPI-3.1 standard to enable "CUDA-awareness"; that is, passing CUDA device pointers directly to MPI calls to avoid explicit data movement between the host and the device.
+Recently several MPI vendors, including MPICH, Open MPI and MVAPICH, have extended their support beyond the MPI-3.1 standard to enable "CUDA-awareness"; that is, passing CUDA device pointers directly to MPI calls to avoid explicit data movement between the host and the device.

 With the aforementioned ``__cuda_array_interface__`` standard implemented in CuPy, mpi4py now provides (experimental) support for passing CuPy arrays to MPI calls, provided that mpi4py is built against a CUDA-aware MPI implementation.
 The following is a simple example code borrowed from `mpi4py Tutorial <https://mpi4py.readthedocs.io/en/latest/tutorial.html>`_: